Skip to Main Content

 MUSC 305: Music History I: Introduction & Assignment

 Not every source is useful for every type of information!
-For example, on the Find Articles tab, you'll see both Music Index and Grove Music Online; both are databases.
-But Grove Music will serve you better for background information about composers, musical styles, etc., while Music Index provides more analytical peer reviewed content.
+For example, on the Find Articles tab, you'll see both Music Index and Classical Music Reference Library; both are databases.
+But Classical Music Reference Library will serve you better for background information about specific composers, musical styles, etc., while Music Index provides more analytical, peer-reviewed content.
 Both serve a purpose that might be useful to you, but only if you utilize them in the correct context.

 Manage & Organize